sodadata/soda-core/soda/contracts/adr/10_data_source_configuration.md

 A list of data sources are declared in data source YAML files.

-A in order to verify or push a contract, a data source is required.
+In order to verify or push a contract, a data source is required.

 Contracts may be used in different environments.
 In order to use a contract in different environments, the data source must be made configurable.
 A contract may also have a default data source.

-In order the overwrite or specify the data source, 2 options are explained below:
+In order to overwrite or specify the data source, 2 options are explained below:
 * Specify the environment as a parameter
 * Use a variable to specify a different data source

-### Data source file format
+## Data source file format

 (1) Example
 ```yaml